nasa-fornax/fornax-documentation/documentation/server_options.md

 ### **High-Energy Astrophysics**
 - The second base environment contains pre-installed versions of software required for the analysis of high-energy (X-ray, Gamma-ray, etc.) observations.

-- This container image is referred to as **fornax-hea** - *please note that there is currently also a `Dev High-Energy Astrophysics' environment option, and we do not recommend its use unless suggested by the support team.*
+- This image is referred to as **High-Energy Astrophysics** - *please note that there is currently also a `Dev High-Energy Astrophysics' environment option, and we do not recommend its use unless suggested by the support team.*

 - Fornax-hea currently includes HEASoft, CIAO, and FermiPy environments; XMM-SAS support is under active development, and plans also exist to include an eROSITA-eSASS install.